SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/JSONBuilder/finalize.md

 so.topic: reference
 ---

+# JSONBuilder.finalize()

 Pops all levels out to the root.
 You can call this function instead of multiple `popLevel()` if you are at then end of your structure.